YuriSoma/holbertonschool-shell/basics/README.md

-Hi all, this Repo for the Holberton School Linux projects
+Hi all, this directory for the first task of Linux project